 How is neuromyelitis optica diagnosed?

-Health care providers may do a variety of tests if they suspect NMO including:
+Your healthcare provider may do a variety of tests if he or she suspects NMO including:

 - MRI scan of your brain and spinal cord

 - Tests to check on how well your optic nerves are working